ebodera/sociotrader/README.md

   $ PRICE
   $ TIME STAMP

-$Step 5: Building the bot
+#Step 5: Building the bot
 - This is where we can have fun.
 There are a couple basic scenarios we can start with for a technical bot:

 ++ Bare Minimum requirements for stock selection: